Scott Baio: Career

 During the 1990s, Baio appeared in various television programs, including the short-lived Look Who's Talking small screen spin-off Baby Talk.
 In 1991, he appeared in the NBC Monday Night Movie Perry Mason and the Case of the Fatal Fashion, as a young prosecutor.
 Between 1993 and 1995, he portrayed Dr. Jack Stewart in the medical mystery series Diagnosis: Murder.
 Baio was a guest-star on a variety of series, including Full House, Touched by an Angel, Veronica's Closet and The Nanny.
 He also starred in several films on television and video releases such as Detonator, Bar-Hopping, Dumb Luck, Face Value and Mixed Blessings.

 Baio was in the independent films Very Mean Men (2000), Face to Face (2001), and The Bread, My Sweet (2001).
 In 2004, he starred in Superbabies: Baby Geniuses 2 with Bob Clark.
 The film was widely panned by critics and nominated for four Razzie Awards.
 Baio played himself in the 2005 Wes Craven film Cursed.
 In 2005, Baio appeared in four episodes of Arrested Development as the Bluth family's new lawyer, Bob Loblaw (the Bluth family's previous lawyer, Barry Zuckerkorn, having been played by his former Happy Days co-star Henry Winkler); the Online Film and Television Association nominated him as Best Guest Actor in a Comedy Series for the role.
 In 2007 Baio starred in the VH1 celebrity reality series Scott Baio Is 45...and Single and its successor the following year, Scott Baio Is 46...and Pregnant.
 Baio was also the co-host of the VH1 reality show Confessions of a Teen Idol, in which former teen idols attempt to resurrect their careers.

 Baio starred in and produced the Nick at Nite situation comedy See Dad Run, which ran from 2012 to 2015.
-Baio guest starred in a 2014 episode of Sam & Cat as a police officer who arrests the title characters.
+On the same network (Nickelodeon), Baio guest starred in a 2014 episode of Sam & Cat as a police officer named Officer Kelvin who arrests the title characters for taking over $400 out of a Handy Quick convenience store's ATM.
+He was the sixth guest star in the series.

 Personal life

 In 2001, Baio got engaged to his girlfriend Jeanette Jonsson.

 In 2007, shortly before the birth of their daughter, Baio married Renée Sloan, whom he had met in the 1990s at the Playboy Mansion.
 Renée was carrying twins, but lost one of the babies in the 11th week of her pregnancy.
 Their daughter, Bailey, was born in 2007, five weeks premature.
 After Bailey tested positive for a rare metabolic disorder, the family started the Bailey Baio Angel Foundation to provide financial support to other families who are dealing with metabolic disorders.
 Renée Baio was diagnosed with a meningioma brain tumor in June 2015, with a second tumor discovered later.
 In 2017 she was also diagnosed with cerebral microvascular disease.
 Baio is also the stepfather to Renée's daughter Kalyn, born in 1989.

-He is a cousin of former actor Jimmy Baio, Minnesota Twins outfielder Harrison Bader, and Vampire Weekend bassist Chris Baio.
+He is a cousin of former actor Jimmy Baio, San Francisco Giants outfielder Harrison Bader, and Vampire Weekend bassist Chris Baio.